ADVERTISEMENT | Become a sponsor today!

 The museum enjoys a worldwide reputation for excellence in restoring, maintaining and operating historic vessels.
 The museum has one of the world’s finest collections of historic ships, including the world’s oldest active sailing ship, the Star of India.

-The Museum displays permanent and temporary exhibits on maritime history, commerce and exploration and stages popular public events such as “Movies Before the Mast” and family sleepovers on the Star of India.
-Thousands of school children from throughout Southern California visit the museum each year for a variety of dockside and at-sea educational programs.
+The Museum displays permanent and temporary exhibits on maritime history, commerce and exploration and stages popular public events such as family sleepovers on the Star of India.
+Thousands of school children fr target="_blankom throughout Southern California visit the museum each year for a variety of dockside and at-sea educational programs.

-The museum’s schooner Californian takes passengers sailing on San Diego Bay and weekend adventure sails to Catalina.
-The museum’s ships play host to more than 200 private events each year including weddings, private parties, meeting and seminars, corporate events and charters.
+The museum’s schooner Californian and Spanish galleon replica San Salvador crew take passengers sailing on most weekends.
+The museum’s ships also play host to private events each year including weddings, private parties, meeting and seminars, corporate events and charters.